Jump to section

 Plan Ahead

-If you know you’re going to be out late, plan how you’re going to get home.
-If possible, make a note of buses or cab companies before you leave the house, and make a dry-run of your route during the day.
+If possible, make a note of buses or cab companies before you leave the house, and try out your route during the day.
 If you know which venue you are going to, check their website as they may have useful travel information on it.
-A really useful resource is the Transport for London (TfL) journey planner.
+A useful resource is the Transport for London (TfL) journey planner.

 Camden Safety Hub & Bus